ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ### Zones

-In the **Zones** section, the system provides information about different zones within the managed warehouse.
+In the **Zones** panel, the system provides information about different zones within the managed warehouse.

 ![pictures](pictures/Managed_Warehouses_zones_04_06.png)